Tiszadob: History

-Tiszadob and its surroundings were already inhabited before the conquest.
-During the excavations in the vicinity, traces of Bronze Age and Sarmatian cemeteries were discovered, and traces of the Csörsz ditch and an earthen castle were found on the outskirts of the village.
+Tiszadob and its surroundings were inhabited before the Hungarian conquest of the Carpathian Basin.
+Archeological excavations in the vicinity revealed traces of Bronze Age and Sarmatian cemeteries, and traces of a Csörsz ditch and a hillfort were found on the outskirts of the village.

-The first written trace of the settlement dates from 1220, the Oradea Register mentions it, and then there is a written trace from 1336.
-It was a royal estate for a long time and then the property of the Dob branch of the Gutkeled clan.
-In 1430 King Sigismund donated it to the diocese of Eger.
+The settlement first appears in writing in 1220, in the Oradea Register, and it's later mentioned in a 1336 document.
+The village was a royal estate for a long time, and then the property of the Dob branch of the Gutkeled clan.
+In 1430, King Sigismund donated it to the diocese of Eger.

-It has been among the estates of the Báthori family since 1588.
-From the end of the 17th century II.
-Ferenc Rákóczi and her sister, however, after the fall of the war of independence, this estate was confiscated from the Rákóczi family.
+The settlement was among the estates of the Báthori family since 1588.
+It was raided by the Ottoman Empire in the mid 17th century.
+From the end of the 17th century the village belonged to Ferenc Rákóczi II and his sister, however, after Hungary's failed 1848 Revolution, this estate was confiscated from the Rákóczi family.

 It was bought by Ferenc Károlyi in 1746, and then (through marriage) the village and its surroundings became the property of the Andrássy family.
 Count István Széchenyi made the first hoeing here in Tiszadob in 1846, symbolizing the beginning of the regulation of the Tisza.
 The participants of this famous event are reminded of the monument erected here by István Széchenyi, Gyula Andrássy and Pál Vásárhelyi.

-The castle of Count Andrássy in Tiszadob id.
-It was built by Gyula Andrássy, the first foreign minister of the Austro-Hungarian Monarchy, between 1880-1885.
+The castle of Count Andrássy in Tiszadob was built by Gyula Andrássy, the first foreign minister of the Austro-Hungarian Monarchy, between 1880-1885.
 The English garden behind the castle was also established at that time.